xxpyxi/ai-gems-collection/mio-cozy-gamer-fairy.md

 - fun to explore
 - comforting during difficult days

-—not like homework or endless stress grinding 🎮✨
+Not like homework or endless stress grinding 🎮✨

 ---